irisnet/mainnet/config/Understand-Genesis-Parameters.md

         },
 ```

-Dostribution module is in charge of distributing collected transaction fee and inflated token to all validators and delegators.
+Distribution module is in charge of distributing collected transaction fee and inflated token to all validators and delegators.

 * **Community Tax**: The ratio of community tax is set to be 2%.
 For example, if a total of 1000 IRIS  to be distributed among all staking pools, then 1000*2% = 20IRIS will go to community pool.
 Tokens in community pool will be used for eco system development.
 * **Proposer Rewards**: Proposer rewards is used for incentivizing validators to propose new blocks.
 If one validator is the proposer of latest block, that validator's staking pool receives between 1% and 5% of the sum of fee rewards and inflated token as proposer reward.
 It is calculated as: